 - The U.S. Commercial Service.
 The Commercial Service has a network of hundreds of Export Assistance Centers across the country that offer counseling to exporters as well as formal programs that are an incredible bargain for small and midsized companies.
 You can find the Export Assistance Center closest to you by using the office locator on their website.

-- Our white paper, How to Determine if You Need an Export License.
+- Our whitepaper, How to Determine if You Need an Export License.

 Outsourcing export responsibility is complicated.
 While some companies have the resources to keep the entire export process in-house, most companies don't.
 They have to partner with third-party experts to help ensure an efficient export supply chain.

 But you can’t afford to hire a vendor to manage the export process and then simply walk away.
 If you do, your company will ultimately suffer the consequences.
-By actively working with the vendor and continuing to managing the entire export process, you can put yourself in a good position to avoid violations.
+By actively working with the vendor and continuing to manage the entire export process, you can put yourself in a good position to avoid violations.